Sunday, February 5, 2017

 (And if you can, please follow us at our aforementioned platforms -- we're making some great community-oriented theatre and would love to welcome more to our audience!)

 Throughout all this, I somehow also managed to get not only some personal reading done (I got really obsessed with The Secret History by Donna Tartt, as evidenced from all by reblogs over here), but some writing, as well!
 Last month, as the whole #HamilPence/#BoycottHamilton debacle was taking place, I was asked to write a piece about it on Esha Ray's blog Casually Political, which you can read here.
-It's admittedly not my best work -- I'm not the most , so there was that concern, as well as the fact that I'm still struggling to get back into the hang of a 48-hour deadline after my nearly year-length hiatus.
+It's admittedly not my best work -- I'm not the most political person, and I'm still struggling to get back into the hang of a 48-hour deadline after my nearly year-length hiatus.
 Still, it's the mark of a great editor -- a massive, inordinate amount of thanks goes out to Ms. Ray for her words of encouragement and just generally keeping her cool -- that I managed to plug through it.
 Hopefully, as 2017 comes and rolls along, I'll find myself expanding the scope of my work more and more.

 In the meantime: yes, About That Night is still a thing I'm doing, and no, I have not slipped out of my extreme case of Writer's Block and General Existential Dread, yet.
 But...things are looking up?
 I recently started blogging again over at Starts & Stops, as well as made a separate Instagram (follow me pls!), with the idea that if I start documenting my writing process more, the more I'll...well, write????